Resolving Property Matters Without Going to Court

 Any time an agreement is reached, it is usually best to then ensure that the agreement is put into writing, in a document that is legally binding.
 This helps to make it clear to the couple exactly what the agreement is.
 It also helps others who may be involved in the process of changing ownership of assets, such as real estate agents, lenders and conveyancers, where real properties need to be sold or transferred.

-Whilst consent orders are lodged with the Family Court to obtain the court’s approval, this process takes place without anyone having to attend court, or appear before a judge.
+Whilst consent orders are lodged with the Federal Circuit and Family COurt (FCFCA) to obtain the court’s approval, this process takes place without anyone having to attend court, or appear before a judge.

 Financial agreements are not lodged with the court, but often take a similar time frame to be prepared, checked and for the lawyers to provide the required advice to each of their clients.